World gold price drops, domestic price hangs high

 Is the Middle East cooling down?

 However, the operation was announced as “limited, localized and targeted” against the Hezbollah militant group in southern Lebanon.
-This was the next step after Israel “eliminated” most of Hezbollah’s leadership, including its longtime leader - Nasrallah.
+This is the next step after Israel “eliminated” most of Hezbollah’s leadership, including its longtime leader - Nasrallah.

 According to the Israeli Foreign Ministry, all 18 senior members of Hezbollah, including leader Nasrallah and southern front commander Ali Karaki as well as the heads of several units were labeled "eliminated".